Azure/azure-sdk-for-c/sdk/iot/hub/samples/README.md

 The following section documents various examples.
 All of them use the [Eclipse Paho MQTT C client][Eclipse_Paho].

 ### [IoT Hub C2D][c2d_sample]
-Receive and view incoming C2D messages using the IoT Hub client.
+Receive and view incoming C2D messages using the IoT Hub Client.

 ### [IoT Hub Methods][methods_sample]
 Invoke methods from the cloud.
 The sample supports a method named "double"